Sanchit-15/viva/README.md

 So basically we just write touch to create a file and then we write nano to edit the file and then we write git add to add the file and use commit to commit the file and then we use push to push the file to the repository and thats it.for conflict solving
 This is a new text to do in to create a conflict
-This is a new text to do in to create a conflict to check it
+This is a new text to do in to create a conflict to check it This is a new text to do in to create a conflict to check it